-Accommodations: Support services for students with disabilities are coordinated by the Disability Resource Center in the Dean of Students Office.
+Accommodations: Support services for students with disabilities are coordinated by the https://disability.ufl.edu/get-started/ in the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor, in person, when requesting accommodations.
 Please address accommodations needed during the first week of class.